purpleidea/purpleidea.com/content/projects/les-garderies-kids.md

 Daycare staff needed access to live video streams of different areas of the daycares so that they can keep watch of everything going on.
-For this I installed a number of PoE cameras alonside custom video viewing screens which were placed around the daycares.
+For this I installed a number of PoE cameras alongside custom video viewing screens which were placed around the daycares.

 {{< blog-image src="viewscreen2.png" caption="Seeing how its put together." scale="100%" >}}

-Each viewing screen system was built from a PoE enabled Rasperry Pi computer, and some custom software.
+Each viewing screen system was built from a PoE enabled Raspberry Pi computer, and some custom software.
 They each display a `3x3` grid of live camera feeds.
 The system is programmed to automatically turn on at the start of opening hours and turn off at the end of each day.